Here are some of the Best Coconut Varieties in India you might not be aware of! Keep on reading and pick the best one to grow!

-Another famous variety of the coconut which is widely cultivated in the southern state of Karnataka.
-It contains around 68% of oil content and the fruiting usually occurs after 6-7 years.
-The variety produces 70-80 coconuts per tree on average, with 6-12 inches long.
+Another famous variety of coconut is widely cultivated in the southern state of Karnataka.
+It contains around 68% of oil content, and the fruiting usually occurs after 6-7 years.

 6. Kera Sagara

 A popular cultivar in the south Indian state of Kerala.
 The variety takes almost 6-8 years before it can start producing fruits.
-It is also a tall coconut variety that has 68-70% oil content.
-An average yield of this coconut variety is 90-100 fruits per tree every year.
+It is also a tall coconut variety with 68-70% oil content.
+The average yield of this coconut variety is 90-100 fruits per tree annually.

 8. Chowghat Green Dwarf

 It is one of the famous dwarf varieties of coconut in India, suitable for cultivation in southern states like Tamil Nadu, Kerala, and Karnataka.
 It takes only 3-4 years to produce fruits, with an oil content of around 66-68 %.

 The characteristic feature of this variety is a ‘beak,’ which is visible when the fruits are mature.

 The variety is called ‘Chenthangu’ in Kerala and ‘Kenthali’ in Karnataka.
 The trees are widely cultivated in Karnataka, Kerala, and Tamil Nadu.